BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2A_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 #### Optional: Add More Firewall Rules

-Please note that this will only allow access to your machine for only SSH, Ping, and Bitcoin services.
-If you want to accept other types of traffic, you will need to open up additional ports ("dports") using the same methodology as shown in the Bitcoin port 8333 connections.
+Please note that this will only allow access to your machine for SSH, Ping, and Bitcoin services.
+If you want to accept other types of traffic, you will need to open up additional ports ("dports") using the same methodology as shown in the Bitcoin port 8333 connection.
 For example, to allow connections to port 25 (mail), would require adding the following to the iptables and the ip6tables:

 ```
 -A INPUT -p tcp --dport 25 -j ACCEPT
 -A INPUT -p udp --dport 25 -j ACCEPT
 ```

 This example opens up access to port 25 for TCP and UDP connections.
 Other popular ports are 80 (HTTP), 443 (HTTPS), 53 (DNS), 110 (POP), and 143 (IMAP).
-Be sure any such changes are put above the logs and defaults that appear at the end of the firewall files.
+Be sure any such changes are put above the logs and defaults that appear at the end of the iptables.firewall.rules files.

 If you made changes, you can immediately incorporate them by again running the firewall script that you created.